Chengdu: Higher education

-Note: Private institutions or institutions without full-time bachelor programs are not listed.
+Note: Private institutions or institutions without full-time bachelor's programs are not listed.

 Consulates

 The United States Consulate General at Chengdu opened on 16 October 1985.
 It was the first foreign consulate in west-central China since 1949.
 The United States Consulate General at Chengdu was closed on 27 July 2020, corresponding to the closure of Chinese Consulate-General, Houston.
 The Sri Lankan consulate in Chengdu opened in 2009, and was temporarily closed in 2016.
-Currently, 17 countries have consulates in Chengdu.
-The Philippines, India, Greece, Brazil and Argentina have been approved to open consulates in Chengdu.
+Currently, 13 countries have consulates in Chengdu.
+The Philippines, India, Greece, Argentina have been approved to open consulates in Chengdu.